-I’m Ali Mischke, a Board Certified Structural Integrator and a Registered Yoga Teacher.
+I’m Ali Mischke (she/her), a Board Certified Structural Integrator and a Certified Yoga Teacher.

 I hold a BA from Brown University, where I studied linguistic anthropology and completed the first four years of the Program in Liberal Medical Education (PLME).
 A year off before medical school turned into 12 years as a user experience designer in the world of tech startups.
 Although I decided not to pursue medicine, I maintained a strong desire to study the mind-body and facilitate health.

 In 2009, I completed a 500-hour yoga teacher training with David Vendetti of South Boston Yoga.
-David introduced me to Structural Integration, which helped liberate me from long-standing depression and physical discomfort and helped me learn to stand upright and take up space.
+David introduced me to Structural Integration, which set me on a path to overcome depression and physical discomfort and helped me learn to stand upright and take up space.
 I quickly realized I had found my life’s purpose.

 Soon afterward, I began to realize that work with fascia and muscle tissue is not enough.
 To realize full ease and balance, we must address restrictions in and around the nerves, arteries, and organs.
 I studied with and continue to be influenced by the work of Rolfer Jeffrey Burch (osteopathic assessment and treatment), Canadian-trained Osteopath and Rolfer Ron Murray (osteopathic manual manipulation), Rolfer Jon Martine (neural mobilization), the Barral Institute (visceral mobilization), and the Upledger Institute (CranioSacral Therapy).

 My life centers around continuous learning, compassion for animals (human and otherwise), and a deeply ingrained sense of wonder and play.
 When I am not working, I enjoy a variety of interest, including reading, running, yoga, hanging out with dogs, wandering through the woods, and throwing myself into the ocean.